Skip to main content

 }

-• prompt: Content of the document (required)
+• prompt: Content of the prompt (required)

 • force: Allow modifications to live/merged commits (optional, defaults to false)